shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 dimension to all others.
 That client had seven other scans that were expected to be similar.
 This file was removed.

-The data was provided in NIfTI format (nii.gz).
+The data was provided in NIfTI format (nii.gz) with orientation:('L', 'P', 'S').

 ### Data preparation:
 As per ref[2], the data was normalised (mean = 0, stdev=1).
 Also intensity